Jeremy Ito

 Jeremy Ito (born March 4, 1986) is a former placekicker and punter for the Rutgers Scarlet Knights NCAA Division I-A football team.
-He was most recently a kicker for the Hamilton Tiger-Cats of the Canadian Football League.
+He also played for the Hamilton Tiger-Cats of the Canadian Football League.
 Ito is half Japanese.
 During his career at Rutgers, he was given the nickname "The Judge" - after Lance Ito, by fans for his clutch, game kicking performances.

 High school

 Ito attended Redlands High School in Redlands, California and was a student and a letterman in football, soccer, and golf.
 In football, he was a three-time All-Citrus Belt League selection.

 College career

 Ito had a career field goals made percentage of 72.1, connecting on 80 of 111 attempts for the Scarlet Knights.
-A career highlight is a 28-yard game-winning field goal against the Louisville Cardinals in an upset victory on November 9, 2006, by a score of 28-25.
+A career highlight is a 28-yard game-winning field goal against the Louisville Cardinals in an upset victory on November 9, 2006, by a score of 28–25.
 The victory elevated Rutgers to # 7 in the country, their highest ranking ever.
 Ito was not drafted in the 2008 NFL draft.